resident-alien-game/resident-alien-game/index.md

 <img src="doc/p2-board.png">

-We have brainstormed to come up with this game concept of a 3D thrilling game where you play as an alien trying to fix your crashed spaceship and escape from the planet.
+We have brainstormed to come up with this game concept of a 3D thrilling game where you play as an alien trying to fix your crashed spaceship and escape from the inspired by the TV show <strong> Resident Alien </strong>.
 The game will be a third-person game with a focus on exploration and puzzle-solving.
 The game will be set in a large open world with a variety of environments, including forests, mountains, and deserts.
 The game will feature a variety of skills that the player can use to fight off enemies and solve puzzles.
 The game will also feature a variety of enemies, including humans, robots,